localstack/docs/content/en/user-guide/integrations/crossplane/index.md

 As a prerequisite, we need the following:
 * LocalStack running in local Docker
-* A Kubernetes cluster: We can use the [embedded Kubernetes cluster](https://docs.docker.com/desktop/kubernetes) that ships with modern versions of Docker Desktop (can be easily enabled in the Docker settings)
+* A local Kubernetes cluster:
+  * We can use the [embedded Kubernetes cluster](https://docs.docker.com/desktop/kubernetes) that ships with modern versions of Docker Desktop (can be easily enabled in the Docker settings)
+  * Alternatively, you can [create a local EKS cluster](https://docs.localstack.cloud/user-guide/aws/elastic-kubernetes-service/#create-an-embedded-kubernetes-cluster) in LocalStack directly, which will spin up a light-weight embedded `k3d` Kubernetes cluster in your Docker environment
 * The [`helm`](https://helm.sh) and [`kubectl`](https://kubernetes.io/docs/tasks/tools/#kubectl) command-line clients installed

-We first install Crossplane via `helm`:
+Once your `kubectl` is configured to point to the local Kubernetes cluster, we first install Crossplane via `helm`:
 {{<command>}}
 $ helm repo add crossplane-stable https://charts.crossplane.io/stable
 $ helm repo update